jesusvillota/Python_DSB_BdE/README.md

 #### Support

-If you have any questions or need help setting up your environment, please reach out to the course instructor or teaching assistants.
+If you have any questions or need help setting up your environment, please send me and [email](jesus.villota@cemfi.edu.es)

----

-We look forward to helping you take your first steps in programming and preparing you for the data-driven challenges of modern banking supervision!